A Backend Interface Redesign for Optimized Workflow

 BoutiqueHomes is a vacation home rental company.
 They were in the process of migrating their backend interface to a partially completed design.
 However, progress came to a halt due to limited resources.

-In my role as UX Designer, I conducted user research, established a design system, tested prototypes with users, iterated the partially completed designs, and prepared the final handoff for developers.
+In my role as UX Designer, I conducted user research, tested prototypes with users, iterated the partially completed designs, and prepared the final handoff for developers.

 There were several challenges in this project:

 - New product structure: Stakeholders wanted to offer property owners the ability to split sections of their properties into multiunits.
 At the time, only single units were being listed.